Skilled Long Island Attorneys Understand the Complexities of Products Liability Cases

 Contact a lawyer skilled in product liability lawsuits

 The Licatesi Law Group has been successfully trying cases for over 40 years.
-We serve clients in Brooklyn, Uniondale and throughout New York City.
-If you or a loved one has suffered a product-related injury, call us at 516-227-2662 or contact us online.
+We serve clients across the state, including the greater New York City area, Bronx, Brooklyn, Manhattan, Queens, and Staten Island, as well as Nassau and Suffolk counties..
+If you or a loved one has suffered a product-related injury, call us for a free consultation at 516-227-2662 or contact us online.